 The 1st to 3rd bus write cycles are the automatic programming command.
-After the 4th bus write cycle, the first address and data are inputted.
+The first address and data are written in the 4th write bus cycle.
 On and after 5th bus cycle, remaining data of four words will be inputted to code flash.
 Data flash is programmed in one word (32 bits) unit.